 How can an investor register a subsidiary in Taiwan?

-; in this case, the company must be founded with a capital of NT$5 million.
-The registration procedure will start at the Department of Commerce of the Ministry of Economic Affairs
+In Taiwan, there are no minimum capital requirements when starting a company limited by shares, but such requirements will appear if the company will hire foreign employees; in this case, the company must be founded with a capital of NT$5 million.
+The registration procedure will start at the Department of Commerce of the Ministry of Economic Affairs.

 Also, the decision between the two can also be influenced by the capital requirements and the registration costs - for instance, the branch office does not need a capital to start its business activities, as it does not represent a separate legal entity (its liabilities are extended to the parent company).